AliHCode/SurveyorPro/README.md

 ## Overview

 **Surveyor Pro** is a full-featured mobile land surveying application built with Flutter, designed for professional surveyors and civil engineers.
-It provides real-time GPS tracking, point management, computation tools, field logging, and data import/export — all in a sleek, dark-themed interface optimized for outdoor field use.
+It provides real-time GPS tracking, point management, computation tools, field logging, and data import/export — all in a sleek, dark-themed interface optimized for outdoor field use and every surveyor needs.

 ## Features